Kate Dexter, Nursing Program Specialist

 Peninsula College has not made a determination that the Nursing curriculum meets educational requirements for licensure/certification outside of Washington State.
 We encourage students who plan to work out-of-state to check relevant local licensure/certification requirements.

-The mission of the Nursing Department is to provide a quality nursing education program whose graduates help meet the health care needs of the community.
+The mission of the Nursing Program is to provide an equitable and high-quality nursing education program whose graduates help meet the health care needs of the community.